 Both state and federal regulations govern the amount of weight that a commercial vehicle is permitted to carry.
 Trucks have a Gross Vehicle Weight Rating (GVWR).
 This GVWR is calculated by rating several different parts of the truck, including the axles, suspension, frame, powertrain, and brakes.
 Trucks are not permitted to carry more weight than what the GVWR allows.

-If a truck is overweight, the driver can have a harder time controlling the vehicle because of its increased downhill speed, decreased speed driving uphill, longer braking distance than other trucks, and higher center of gravity, which makes overloaded trucks more likely to to roll over and crash.Proving Negligence
+If a truck is overweight, the driver can have a harder time controlling the vehicle because of its increased downhill speed, decreased speed driving uphill, and longer braking distance than other trucks.
+An overloaded truck also has a higher center of gravity, making it more likely to roll over and crash.Proving Negligence

 If a truck is overweight or overloaded and a crash occurs, the victim can try to demonstrate that the driver or company violated safety standards.
 This creates a presumption of negligence.
 It is important to note that both truck drivers and trucking companies can be liable for wrecks resulting from negligence.

 If you or someone you know has been harmed due to an overweight or overloaded truck, you may be able to seek compensation from the at-fault truck driver as well as the driver's employer.
-In order to prevail on a negligence claim, the victim must establish the following elements:

-- The defendant breached this duty;
+- Defendant breached this duty

 Victims of overweight and overloaded truck accidents may be entitled to compensation for medical expenses, loss of income and benefits, pain and suffering, emotional distress, property damage, and more.
 The exact amount of compensation will vary based on the details of the case.
 In some cases, victims are awarded a lump-sum amount of money, while in other cases the compensation is given to the victim in installments over a certain period of time.Statute of Limitations for Truck Accidents

 Personal injury claims must be filed within a certain time frame, known as the statute of limitations.
-Under Florida law, an injury claim must be filed within four years from the date of an accident.
+Under Florida law, a personal injury claim must be filed within 4 years from the date of an accident.
 If you have tragically lost a loved one due to someone else's negligence, wrongful death claims have a two-year statute of limitations.Our Legal Team